pebxcvi/PSHomeCacheExtractor/README.md

 > 1) The ffprobe.exe may get falsely picked up by Discord and Google Drive antivirus.
 > 2) Due to the EXEs not being signed with a CA ( Certificate Authority ) certificate ( which costs a fortune ), some antivirus may falsely detect it as a virus unfortunately.

-The PlayStation®Home Cache Logger was put together by Rew from the Home Laboratory Playstation Home Revival Group.
+The PlayStation®Home Cache Logger was put together by Rew from the Home Laboratory PlayStation®Home preservation group.

 Discord -> https://dsc.gg/homelaboratory